otrv4/otrv4/otrv4.md

-When Alice wants to start a secure conversation, she asks the pre-key storage for a pre-key associated with Bob, and treats it as if it were a D-H Commit message in the interactive AKE.
+When Alice wants to start a secure conversation, she asks the pre-key storage for a pre-key associated with Bob, and treats it as if it were a D-H Commit message in the interactive DAKE.

 TODO: How pre-key storage is protocol-specific, maybe mention the XMPP extension for this.